jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 ### FIXES

-- Changed the text in the cancellation window so users can now see the last day they’ll have access to their account, as well as the exact date when the cancellation takes effect.
+- Changed the text in the cancellation window so users can now see the last day they'll have access to their account, as well as the exact date when the cancellation takes effect.

 - Fixed an issue where the campaign list in the campaign library failed to load properly when there were 30 or more campaigns due to pagination errors.